The 5 Best Google TVs of 2026

 Best Google TVs

 Almost all TVs made nowadays have smart features built into them.
 Manufacturers like LG and Samsung use their own proprietary operating systems, while other brands use third-party options.
 One of the most popular third-party platforms is the Google TV OS used by brands like Sony, Hisense, and TCL.
-Models that run Google TV tend to be packed with smart features, such as voice control and Chromecast, and offer a vast selection of apps, so you no longer need a dedicated streaming box.
+Models that run Google TV tend to be packed with smart features, such as voice control and Chromecast, and offer a vast selection of apps.
 Furthermore, if you're already entrenched in the Google ecosystem, you get a consistent experience across all of your Google devices.

 Below are our recommendations for the best TVs that use Google TV.
 For other options, look at our picks for the best smart TVs, the best bedroom TVs, and the best-sounding TVs.
 If we haven't bought a TV you want us to test, you can make your voice heard by voting.
 To learn more about the TVs coming to stores later this year, check out our 2026 TV lineup page.